energysistem/manuals/39180-Active 2 MP3/en/15-warranty.md

 *Trademarks.* All companies, brands and product names are trademarks or registered trademarks of their respective companies.

-© 2014 by Energy Sistem Soyntec S.A.
+© 2015 by Energy Sistem Technology, S.A.
 All rights reserved.